molawson/dotfiles/README.md

 # Dot Files

 These are config files to set up a system the way I like it.
-It includes configuration for vim, bash, git, Ruby gems, pow, OSX, and others.
+It includes configuration for vim, zsh, git, Ruby gems, OSX, and others.

 I am running on Mac OS X, but it will likely work on Linux as well.